NathanVRyver/dotconfig-nvim/nvim/README.md

-# my nvim config

-configured on top of AstroNvim, uses avante, neotree, wichkey & other plugins etc.. too lazy to write a proper readme lmao
+## Configured on top of AstroNvim.

+Uses Avante, NeoTree, which-key, and other plugins.
+Features lazy loading, custom mappings, and transparency for that sleek look.

+Too lazy to write a proper readme, just check the init.lua and lazy_setup.lua for details lol.